exploreGi/basics/gitCommands.md

 Rebase is generally discouraged for shared branches (like main or develop), because it changes commit history, which can cause issues for other contributors.
 ### The golden rule of git rebase is to never use it on public branches.

+- git fetch retrieves changes from a remote repository without merging them.
+- git merge is used to integrate changes from one branch into your current branch, creating a new merge commit.
+- git pull combines the fetch and merge operations, updating your local branch with the latest changes from a remote branch.